Mark Davis (American football): On player pay and accommodations in the WNBA

 Davis has spoken out in favor of increased pay and better accommodations for players in the WNBA.
-In response to criticisms of WNBA player salaries due to a low league salary cap and what is considered sub-standard league accommodations from Aces player Liz Cambage after Davis signed Aces head coach Becky Hammon to the most lucrative head coaching contract in WNBA history worth over $1 million dollars Davis stated "We have to be paying these women commensurate to what their abilities are and what they're doing.
+In response to criticisms of WNBA player salaries due to a low league salary cap and what is considered sub-standard league accommodations from Aces player Liz Cambage after Davis signed Aces head coach Becky Hammon to the most lucrative head coaching contract in WNBA history worth over $1 million Davis stated "We have to be paying these women commensurate to what their abilities are and what they're doing.
 On the front office side and the coaching side, there is no salary cap.
 Becky Hammon didn't want to be a million-dollar coach.
 But I wanted her to be a million-dollar coach.
 Because I thought that she would be, in a sense, when the American Football League started, they had a television contract.
 And they had Joe Namath.
 And Joe Namath had the $400,000 contract and he sparked the imagination of everybody that 'This league is real.'

 "I felt that giving Becky Hammon the million-dollar contract ... would then show everybody that there is value here.
 Liz Cambage kind of came out with a statement, and I agree 100 percent with what she says.
 That the players do deserve more money.
 That they don't need to be flying on commercial flights. ...
 I agree with all of those things and those are things that the Las Vegas Aces are going to be champions of, and that we're going to grow for the good of everybody in this league."

 Personal life

-Davis says he is a food connoisseur and has said that his favorite restaurants include Dan Tana's in Los Angeles, California, Joe's Stone Crab in Miami Beach, Florida, and P.F.
+Davis says he is a food connoisseur and has said that his favorite restaurants include Dan Tana's in Los Angeles, California, Joe's Stone Crab in Miami Beach, Florida and P.F.
 Chang's.
 Davis is known for his signature bowl haircut and for driving a 1997 Dodge Caravan SE which is outfitted with a bubble-top Mark III conversion kit as well as a VCR mounted to the ceiling.

 Davis donated $10,000 to the Gridiron PAC between 2016 and 2017.
 In June 2022, Davis donated $1 million to the Uvalde Consolidated Independent School District to help fortify the schools following the Robb Elementary School shooting after talking to former Raiders player Vann McElroy who lives in Uvalde.

+In 1986, Mark Davis invented the muff-style hand-warmer that football players use in cold weather.